Globally, illegal tobacco is a growing trade – some research indicates this account for 11.2% of global tobacco consumption.

-We see it as vitally important that governments establish workable tax regimes and economic policies that discourage illicit trade, with strong border controls and effective laws to combat the illegal black market in tobacco.
+We see it as vitally important that governments establish workable tax regimes and economic policies that discourage illegal trade, with strong border controls and effective laws to combat the illegal black market in tobacco.

 The illegal ‘chop-chop’ tobacco trade affects everyone in the New Zealand community.

-Illicit tobacco is a significant and growing problem for governments, law enforcement authorities and health agencies overseas.
+Illegal tobacco is a significant and growing problem for governments, law enforcement authorities and health agencies overseas.
 Once it takes hold, it's difficult to control.

-Illicit tobacco traders do not pay tax.
+Illegal tobacco traders do not pay tax.
 But, most importantly, they provide the cheapest available cigarettes, often at less than half the legal price, and have no qualms selling them to minors.

 Tobacco smuggling to evade taxes has grown rapidly since 2018 off a historically low base and is on an upwards trajectory.
 The incidence of interceptions of illegal cigarettes at the border has increased by 352 percent between 2015 and 2019.
 The amount of tobacco product involved in each interception is also increasing.